 I don’t suggest packing wellies but, if rain is a concern, take a few tips from what to wear in rainy season.
 Three useful things to pack in case you’re caught in an unexpected storm:

-- Waterproof mosquito-repelling wristbands: If your mosquito repellent washes off and you forget to reapply, these bracelets are a great back-up (and/or a lazy person’s dream).
+If your mosquito repellent washes off and you forget to reapply, these repellent bracelets are a great backup (and/or a lazy person’s dream).

-- Waterproof phone case: This case also turns your phone into an underwater camera – Instagram, here you come!
+This waterproof phone case also turns your phone into an underwater camera – Instagram, here you come!
+Also ideal for impromptu kayak trips and unexpected rain storms, described above.

-Occasionally, strong storms can lead to temporary power outs so keep your Kindle charged and consider packing a wind-up, pocket-sized flashlight/torch.
+Occasionally, strong storms can lead to temporary power outs so keep your Kindle charged and consider packing a back-up phone charger.

 Does it rain often on Koh Samui?
 How long does it rain?